|Calender & Information About Us

 There are other platings available but on a special order basis.

 The wood from Maryland's Wye Oak Tree is my special wood.

-the ordinary.
-Among the woods I use are some very rare species which are in very limited supply and I also use
+ordinary.
+Among the woods I use are some very rare species which are in very limited supply and I also use some burls

-some burls and dyed woods - such as maple and boxelder burls, - dymondwood, colorply, and colorgrain (which
+and dyed woods - such as maple and boxelder burls, - dymondwood, colorply, and colorgrain (which are dyed maple,

 If you want a certain wood, I may be able to get it for you.